j801h/j801h.github.io/_projects/zero-shot-repo-sharing.md

 <br>

-These are great, actionable insights!
+These are mostly great, actionable insights!
 From organizational critiques to recommendations for improved turbulence modeling, I now have a lot of directions I could go in optimizing my simulation.
 However, it should be noted that not all critiques here are valid, and each should be independently verified using reliable sources.
 But!
 This is a great starting point for my optimization process.
+Further, this script can be adapted to request step-by-step guides for resolving a given critique.

-Beyond asking for critiques on my general approach to a project, I have used this method for building entire codeblocks / features into this site, which itself is a large repository with a lot of interdependencies and moving parts, and most of the time it works on the first try.
+Beyond asking for feedback on my general approach to a project, I have used this method for building entire codeblocks / features into this site, which itself is a large repository with many interdependencies and moving parts, and most of the time it works on the first try.
 It's hard to overstate how helpful this has been.

 <br>